-For most classes of with-profits business, payouts will be determined having regard to Asset Shares to broadly reflect the experience of the Sub-Fund whilst a policy has been in force and to endeavour to ensure that fairness is maintained between different groups and generations of policies.
+For most classes of with-profits business, payouts will be determined having regard to Asset Shares to endeavour to ensure that fairness is maintained between different groups and generations of policies.

 For classes of business where Asset Share does not represent a fair guide to payouts, or where it is not calculated, payouts will be determined using other methods.
-We give particular consideration to ensuring that these classes are treated consistently with the main classes.

 Approximations will not materially affect resulting payouts or bonuses compared to the result of more precise methods which could practicably have been used at a reasonable cost.